lyc458216/PTE/library/Listening/*WFD(write from dictation).md

 Requirements:

 You will hear a sentence.
 Type the sentence in the box below exactly as you hear it.
 Write as much of the sentence as you can.
 You will hear the sentence only once.

+Tips:
+All the vocabulary is required to be written.

 Filter: Test
 Sort Type: Creation time(Ascending order)
+Total: 1457

 1.You must submit your assignments by next Friday at the latest.
 你必须最迟在下周五提交作业